The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Value of burnout prevention: Priceless (avoiding $134K/month × 12 = $1.6M annual revenue loss from shutdown)

-High revenue doesn’t mean sustainability.
-Nina made $134K a month but was burning out quickly.
+High revenue doesn’t automatically mean sustainability; Nina was making $134K/month while burning out quickly.

 The fix: Mode-switching around natural energy patterns.